-Kremlin says up to Zelenskyy when Ukraine conflict ends
+Ukraine: Russia put rocket launchers at nuclear power plant

 The Ukraine war has deteriorated relations between Russia and much of the rest of the world, but limited cooperation continues in some areas, such as exchanges of prisoners.
 On Thursday, in a dramatic swap that had been in the making for months, Russia freed American basketball star Brittney Griner while the United States released a jailed Russian arms dealer.

-The Kremlin has long said that Ukraine must accept Russian conditions to end the fighting, now in its tenth month.
+The Kremlin has long said that Ukraine must accept Russian conditions to end the fighting.
 It has demanded that Kyiv recognize Crimea — a Ukrainian peninsula that Moscow illegally annexed in 2014 — as part of Russia and also accept Moscow’s other land gains in Ukraine.

 Zelenskyy and other Ukrainian officials have repeatedly rejected those conditions, saying the war will end when the occupied territories are retaken or Russian forces leave them.

 During a conference call with reporters, Peskov said Moscow wasn’t aiming to grab new land but will try to regain control of areas in Ukraine from which it withdrew just weeks after incorporating them into Russia in hastily called referendums — which Ukraine and the West reject as illegal shams.
-After earlier retreats from the Kyiv and Kharkiv areas, last month Russian troops left the city of Kherson and parts of the Kherson region, one of the four illegally annexed Ukrainian regions.
+After earlier retreats from the Kyiv and Kharkiv areas, Russian troops last month left the city of Kherson and parts of the Kherson region, one of the four illegally annexed Ukrainian regions.

-“There are occupied territories in several new regions of the Russian Federation that need to be liberated,” Peskov said.

 Putin vowed Thursday to achieve the declared goals in Ukraine regardless of the Western reaction.